Category Archives: Kuwait Royals

 The Emir of Kuwait is nominated by a family council headed by prominent members of the family.
 The Crown Prince of Kuwait is also nominated by the family council and must be a senior member of the House of Al-Sabah.
 Both the Emir and the Crown Prince must be approved by the Kuwaiti parliament.

 Nawaf Al-Ahmed Al-Jaber Al-Sabah, Emir of Kuwait was born on June 25, 1937, in Kuwait City, Kuwait.
 He is the son of Ahmad Al-Jaber Al-Sabah, 10th Ruler of Kuwait from 1944 – 1950 and Al-Yamamah.
 Nawaf grew up at Dasman Palace in Kuwait City with the sons and grandsons of his father.
-He was educated at the Al Mubarakiyya School which was established in 1911 as one of Kuwait’s first modern educational institutions.
+He was educated at the Al Mubarakiyya School, established in 1911 as one of Kuwait’s first modern educational institutions.
 Afterward, he attended university in the United Kingdom.

 Nawaf married Sharifah Suleiman Al-Jasem in the 1950s.
 They had four sons and one daughter: